• Home

 In the summer of 2023, I worked for six weeks at Aloha Camp for girls and nonbinary youth in Fairlee, VT.
 I was a both a tent counselor and a canoe counselor, so during the day, I facilitated fun activities and taught campers how to canoe, and at night (as well as during free times), I was responsible for the two campers living in my tent with my co-counselor and me.

-I initially came to Aloha five years ago, inspired by two of my cousins, who were both counselors at the time.
+I initially came to Aloha as a camper five years ago, inspired by two of my cousins, who were both counselors at the time.
 After two summers of camp, Covid hit and I hadn't been back until this summer.

 Not only did I learn a lot about myself as I transitioned to the role of counselor, but I also got to reconnect with old friends and mentors.